 If you find that your company cannot meet its outgoings and is being threatened by creditors, then administration could be a way of protecting your company from being liquidated to pay its debts.

-Having to consider such action is a difficult and challenging time but our trusted experts at Future Strategy can help you understand whether this is the best option that will secure the most desirable outcome.
+Considering such action is a difficult and challenging time, but our trusted experts at Future Strategy can help you understand whether this is the best option to secure the most desirable outcome.
 We can help: